Light-HD/jetsonmitrccar/README.md

 This project normally runs on Nvidia JetsonTX2 Dev-Board on the cars (already installed).
 If you would like to run some of the packages on your PC, please refer to the Build section.

-## Questions/TODOs in/about submodules/directories

-2. How to run simulation?
-Extend Readme for the simulation environments.
-3. Readme low_level_steering_controller
-4. Readme morse_teleop
-5. Readme rc_msgs
-6. arduino has TODO in Readme(Ege knows it better)
-7. jetsonTX2Power TODOS in Readme
-8. Morse basicspeed.py is missing code docu, currently mostly boilerplate docu.
-9. TODO add the end in all of your code either document why codes are commented or remove commented code.
-10. TODO all of your packages require a README that exlains what it is
-11. low_level_speed_controller fails during compilation.

 ## Structure

 * software_integration